NYU SPS · May 2026 Prepared by Erin Callihan

 Rebuild flagship program pages as decision tools, not brochures.

-Each priority program page restructured around six AI-readable elements: one-sentence promise · who it's for · time/format/cost above the fold · named employer partners + salary bands · one transformation story (pulled from the same studio model behind deCLASSified) · objection-answering FAQ.
-The MS Integrated Marketing Analytics page is already proving the template works (cited in 5 distinct AI responses).
+Restructure each priority program page around six AI-readable elements: one-sentence promise; who it's for; time/format/cost above the fold; named employer partners and salary bands; one transformation story (pulled from the same studio model behind deCLASSified); and an objection-answering FAQ.
+The MS Integrated Marketing page has already proven the format works — one of the most AI-cited pages on sps.nyu.edu.

 Why it works: Program and subject exploration accounts for 47% of all prospect AI queries — the single largest topic category.
 Pages structured around the six elements above are the format both AI assistants and human prospects can actually parse.